Vampyre: 1208: A Coterie Formed

 As Beoden's rich voice filled the clearing, Elizabeth found herself laughing despite the gravity of their situation.
 Even Pierre was tapping his foot slightly, a rare display of enjoyment.

 To everyone's surprise, Essilla joined in for the final chorus, her normally guarded voice revealing a haunting, beautiful quality that blended perfectly with Beoden's deeper tones.
-When the song ended, they exchanged a look of mutual surprise, followed by something that might have been the beginning of respect.

 "I didn't know you sang," Beoden said, genuine admiration in his voice.